Michael Chavrimootoo

 I'm driven by a need to understand the landscape of the field to find surprising structures and techniques that open new avenues.

 I received my Ph.D. at the University of Rochester (UR).
-Before that, I completed my undergraduate CS B.S. and Political Science B.A. at UR, with a focus on courses in CS theory, elections, and economic development.
+Before that, I completed a BS in Computer Science along a BA in Political Science at UR, with a focus on courses in CS theory, elections, and economic development.

 Some problems I've worked on: